Olsztyn: Jewish community

-Although Jews were permitted to trade in the city itself and its fairs during the medieval times, yet they were restricted from trading freely in the villages surrounding the town.
+Although Jews were permitted to trade in the city itself and its fairs during the medieval times, they were restricted from trading freely in the villages surrounding the town.
 In 1718, Bishop Teodor Andrzej Potocki imposed a ban on Jewish trade in the city as well.
 The ban, even if continued by successive bishops, proved not to be particularly successful in the light of repeated complains by the local merchants about Jewish dealing in animal leather and similar products as the one recorded in 1742.
 Permanent Jewish settlement can be dated to 1780 when the Jews were finally permitted to settle in the city albeit outside the immediate city walls.
 In 1814, the Simonson brothers opened the first Jewish store.
-Yet, the growth of the Jewish community worried city authorities that attempted to curb it with various restrictions and punitive measures.
-For example, in 1850, a new laws were issued imposing fines and imprisonment on anyone harbouring a 'wandering' Jew in their home.
+Yet the growth of the Jewish community worried city authorities, who tried to curb it with restrictions and punitive measures.
+In 1850, a new law imposed fines and imprisonment on anyone who harboured a “wandering” Jew in their home.

 The roots of the Jewish congregation in the town can be traced to 1820.
-Shortly after that date, an official prayer room was established on Richterstrasse.
-In 1877, the congregation bought a plot of land on Liebstädterstrasse and built a synagogue there.
-A Jewish cemetery was built on Seestrasse (present-day Grunwaldzka).
+Shortly after that date, an official prayer room was established on Richterstraße.
+In 1877, the congregation bought a plot of land on Liebstädterstraße and built a synagogue there.
+A Jewish cemetery was built on Seestraße (present-day Grunwaldzka).
 At its peak, the town's Jewish population reached 448 people (1933).

-During the Kristallnacht, the town synagogue was destroyed by the Nazis, only to be later used as a bomb shelter.
+During the Kristallnacht, the town synagogue was destroyed by Nazi Germans, only to be later used as a bomb shelter.
 Today, the site of the former synagogue is occupied by a local sports club.

 By 1939, only 135 Jews were left in the city.
 The remainder fled the country.
 Those who still lived in the town by 1940 were deported to Nazi concentration camps.
 In June 1946, 16 Holocaust survivors settled in the city and in 1948, the congregation had 190 worshipers.
 Most of them emigrated to Israel throughout the next few decades.
 There is no trace of the Jewish cemetery.

 The city was the birthplace of world-famous Jewish architect Erich Mendelsohn.
 In town, Mendelsohn planned the mourners' chapel (called the Mendelsohn house) next to the cemetery.
 The building is restored.
 In addition, it was the birthplace of German Socialist and SPD leader Hugo Haase.
 Frieda Strohmberg, an Impressionist, lived and worked in the city from 1910 to 1927.
 Documentation of the Jewish owned shops in town exists.